Generator Safety Guide (2026)

 During Winter Storm Uri 2021, Texas emergency rooms treated 200+ CO poisoning cases, with 40% involving generators.
 The deadliest myth: “just crack a window for ventilation.”
 Wind shifts reverse airflow, pulling exhaust directly indoors even through small openings.

-The three non-negotiable rules: (1) Never run generators indoors, in garages, or under covered areas, (2) Never backfeed electrical panels - it kills utility workers, (3) Install battery-powered CO alarms on every floor and test monthly.
+The three non-negotiable rules: (1) Never run generators indoors, in garages, or under covered areas, (2) Never backfeed electrical panels - it kills utility workers, (3) Install battery-powered or battery-backup CO detectors and test them monthly.

 Pre-Emergency Safety Checklist